Xena: Warrior Princess in popular culture

 Xena: Warrior Princess has been referred to as a pop cultural phenomenon and feminist and lesbian icon.
 The television series, which employed pop culture references as a frequent humorous device, has itself become a frequent pop culture reference in video games, comics and television shows, and has been frequently parodied and spoofed.

 Xena: Warrior Princess has been credited by many, including Buffy the Vampire Slayer creator Joss Whedon, with blazing the trail for a new generation of female action heroes such as Buffy, Max of Dark Angel, Sydney Bristow of Alias, and the Bride in Quentin Tarantino's Kill Bill.
 After serving as Lucy Lawless's stunt double on Xena, stunt woman Zoë E. Bell was recruited to be Uma Thurman's stunt double in Kill Bill.
 By helping to pave the way for female action heroes in television and film, "Xena" also strengthened the stunt woman profession.

 Xena and Gabrielle's relationship (see Influence on the lesbian community) has been cited as one of the reasons why the series has been so popular, coupled with the denials of her character's lesbianism from Lawless while the series was running.
-Former United States of America (U.S.) Secretary of State Condoleezza Rice was nicknamed "Warrior Princess" by her staff.
+Former U.S. Secretary of State Condoleezza Rice was nicknamed "Warrior Princess" by her staff.